Autism: Some Essential Details

-Autism is a neurodevelopmental disorder which impedes the ability to interact socially, and hinders speech and nonverbal communication.
-Restricted and repetitive behavior are also common with autism.
+Autism is a neurodevelopmental disorder which impedes the ability to interact socially and hinders speech and nonverbal communication.
+Restricted and repetitive behaviour are also common with autism.
 The symptoms become visible before the age of 3.
 In some cases, children go through developmental stages normally before regressing.

 Autism affects information processing in the brain by altering how nerve cells and their synapses connect and organize.
 The exact cause for this is yet to be understood.

 The estimated global occurrence of autism is about 1–2 per 1,000 people.
 Boys tend to be more vulnerable than girls in a ratio of about 4-5:1.
 As per the data collected as of 2013, autism affects about 21 million people worldwide.

 According to the Journal of Autism and Developmental Disorders, parents should look out for the following developmental milestones in their children.
 The missed developmental stages could be an indicator of the autistic condition.